feature-hub/feature-hub/README.md

 ```

 This ID is used to look up the config for a Feature App.
 Furthermore, it is used
-as a consumer ID for its required Feature Services.
-If there is more than one
+as a consumer ID for the [bindings](#feature-service-binding) of the Feature
+Services that this Feature App depends on.

-instance of a Feature App on a single page, the integrator must set a unique ID
+If there is more than one instance of a Feature App on a single page, the
-specifier for each Feature App with the same ID.
-The `FeatureServiceRegistry`
+integrator must set a unique ID specifier for each Feature App with the same ID.
-then uses the ID together with the ID specifier to create a unique consumer ID.
+The `FeatureServiceRegistry` then uses the ID together with the ID specifier to
+create a unique consumer ID.

 #### Feature App Dependencies